dxatscale/sfpowerkit/README.md

 ## `sfpowerkit:package:applypatch`

-Retrieves and applies the patch, Useful after a package upgrade in a CD Environmen
+Retrieves and applies the patch, This command is exclusively used to apply the patched created by the generatepatch command, see source: picklist:generatepatch and source:permissionset:generatepatch.
+The command will download the static reource (collection of patched metadata) from the target org, unzips and apply to the target org using mdapi

 ```
 USAGE